cmmid/cmmid.github.io/topics/covid19/_posts/2021-12-23-test-to-release.md

 ---

 <img src="figures/main_plot2_vacc.png" width="80%" style="display: block; margin: auto;" />
 Figure: Comparison of policy outcomes for vaccinated populations.
 A) Number of days saved vs. a 10-day isolation policy per individual and B) days infectious in the community per 10,000 infected individuals following release from isolation for 3, 5, and 7 days wait after an initial positive test to initiate testing and number of consecutive days of negative tests required for release.
-Points indicate mean and error bars represent the 95% uncertainty interval.
+Points indicate median and error bars represent the 95% uncertainty interval.
 For days saved, the first day testing positive is considered the minimum mandatory isolation, so for example, a “3 day wait” is equal to 1 day + 3 days wait to then test again on day 4.

 **Summary**